 Waubonsee is a member of the Illinois Consortium for International Studies and Programs (ICISP).
-Study abroad programs take Waubonsee students to England, Austria, Spain, Costa Rica, France, and other countries for full-semester programs offering a comprehensive mix of study and cultural/social activities.
-Summer, fall, and spring opportunities are available.
+Study abroad programs take Waubonsee students to England, Austria, Spain, Costa Rica, France and other countries for full-semester programs offering a comprehensive mix of study and cultural/social activities.
+Summer, fall and spring opportunities are available.
 Students should make inquiries and turn in applications early.

-Contact: Academic and Career Advising,
+Contact: Academic and Career Advising Student Center, Room 262, ext.
+2368